lzha97/Association-Rule-Mining/README.md

 The command line specification of a compelling sample run (i.e., a min_sup, min_conf combination that produces association rules that are revealing, surprising, useful, or helpful; see above).
 Briefly explain why the results are indeed compelling.

 ## Additional Info:
-Sample output for combinations of every 0.05 increment of `min_sup` and `min_conf` are included in the `colab output` folder in [this repo](https://github.com/lzha97/Association-Rule-Mining).
-The summary of these sample runs can be found in the file `colab-results.txt` in the same repo.
+Sample output for combinations of every 0.05 increment of `min_sup` and `min_conf` are included in the "colab output" folder of [this repo](https://github.com/lzha97/Association-Rule-Mining).
+The summary of these sample runs can be found in the file "colab-results.txt" in the same repo.
 These outputs were obtained by running the algorithm for possible 0.05 increment combinations of `min_sup` and `min_conf` in a colaboratory notebook.